pgRouting/pgrouting/src/proposedNext.rst

       - They will likely officialy be part of the next mayor release:

         - The functions make use of ANY-INTEGER and ANY-NUMERICAL
         - Name might not change.
+(But still can)
         - Signature might not change.
+(But still can)
         - Functionality might not change.
+(But still can)
         - pgTap tests have being done.
         - Documentation is finished.
+(But still can)

 - For TSP preprocessing